John M. Bendheim Loan Forgiveness Fund

 How often can I apply?

 There is no limit to the number of times alumni may be chosen as recipients during the first five years following graduation.
 We encourage applicants to apply each year.
 Past awardees are not guaranteed to receive the award again.
 Not being selected in past years does not prevent you from receiving the award in future years.

 What is the likelihood I will be funded?

-The number and size of awards granted each year depends on the funds available, though close to $1.7 million has been distributed since the program began.
+The number and size of awards granted each year depends on the funds available, though over $2.3 million has been distributed since the program’s inauguration.
 Historically, we have awarded some level of funding to between 40% and 60% of applicants each year.